-We will be conducting once-a-week COVID-19 surveillance swab testing on skilled care, basic care, and assisted living residents and staff.
-Resident testing is conducted each Monday.
+We will are conducting twice-a-week COVID-19 surveillance swab testing on skilled care, basic care, and assisted living residents and staff.
+Resident testing is conducted each Monday and Thursday.
 Resident testing will take place in the residents’ rooms and will be coordinated by the Skilled Care and Assisted Living/Basic Care nursing teams.
 The test is free of charge.

-Bethany employees will contact all residents with positive test results.
+Test results are usually returned within 48-72 hours.
+Bethany staff will contact all residents with positive test calls.
 If you have any questions or concerns about the test, please contact the social worker or unit manager in Skilled Care or the Nurse in Assisted Living/Basic Care.

 At Bethany, if an employee tests positive for COVID-19, they are immediately removed from the schedule and told to quarantine at home.
 A positive resident is moved to a confined COVID-19 skilled care area with designated staff.

 Bethany will continue to provide updates via e-mail and our website as our COVID-19 cases change.
 You are also able to call us with any questions.
 We are providing this link to the North Dakota Department of Health (NDDoH) COVID19 website for your convenience https://www.health.nd.gov/diseases-conditions/coronavirus/north-dakota-coronavirus-cases .
 As we update our information, here are a few guidelines we will be following.